FlashpointProject/launcher/docs/extensions.md

 ```

 The theme path should be the folder in which `theme.css` resides.
 All files the theme uses should be kept inside this folder.
 Any attempts to access files outside it will cause an illegal file request warning instead.

+Optionally, a logo set can be applied whenever the theme is.
+Set the `logoSet` parameter to the ID of a logo set.
+It is recommended you include the logo set in the same extension with the theme.
+See more about logo sets below.

 ### Logo Sets